mannig1224/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    - semantic html has to do with using tags that describe the content, such tags are footer, header, section, as oppose to just using divs

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    - block takes a full line of space and inline can exist within elements and won't take up a whole line.
+Block can receive height while inline cannot

 3. What are the 4 areas of the box model?

+    - from the most inner level to outer level ==> content, padding, border, and margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    - controls alignment of all items on the cross axis.

 5. Explain why git is valuable to a team of developers.

+    - git allows multiple users to work on there own versions of a master repository.
+Making working on a program less cluttered by others work and also allows for big mistakes to not have such a huge impact since most mistakes are hopefully caught before they are pushed to the main branch.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.